JakeSteam/blog-personal/_posts/2025-12-02-android-game-reviews-dec25.md

 ## #2: [Prune](https://play.google.com/store/apps/details?id=com.Polyculture.Prune)

-Prune is a relaxing realtime puzzle game all about tactically growing a tree and reaching as much light as possible, or as the developer puts it:
+Prune is a relaxing real-time puzzle game all about tactically growing a tree and reaching as much light as possible, or as the developer puts it:

 > Cultivate what matters.
 Cut away the rest.